 Steps for Delivering a Baby at Home

 - Try to stay as calm as possible and find a comfortable place where you can lay down or sit propped up.
 If there’s time, use some clean shower curtains to keep the floor or your bed safe from the blood and fluids.
-Place some clean folded towels near your bottom so in case the baby lands, there’s a soft and clean padding below.
+Place some clean folded towels near your bottom so in case the baby lands, there’s soft and clean padding below.

 - Reach your hands down to the bottom to feel for your baby’s head, go with the contractions and do not push.
 When the baby’s head is out, check if the umbilical cord is around its neck.
 If so, slip your finger underneath the cord and ease it over its head.
 This only must be done if the cord is loose enough to be lifted without snapping.
-If it is not loose, do not pull on it, leave it until the baby is fully out and untangle it afterwards.
+If it is not loose, do not pull on it.
+Leave it until the baby is fully out and untangle it afterwards.

 - Place your hands on the baby’s head to slow down the delivery and help guide it down during the next contraction.
 Once the baby is out, it is normal for it to appear bluish and be covered in blood and slippery amniotic fluid.
 Have a towel in hand to secure it.

 - Once in your hands, quickly dry the baby using a clean towel to keep it from getting too cold.
 This action should also prompt the baby to breathe and cry.
 Most full-term babies cry within a minute after being born and have a good heart rate.
-Wrap the baby up with a fresh towel or blanket to keep it warm.
+Wrap the baby up with a fresh towel or blanket to keep him warm.

-- It’s important for you and the baby to stay warm above all else as they are susceptible to hypothermia.
+- It’s important for you and the baby to stay warm above all else, as they are susceptible to hypothermia.

-How is Placenta Delivered during Home Birth?
+How is Placenta Delivered During Home Birth?

 The placenta normally comes out about 20 minutes after the baby but it can sometimes take as long as sixty minutes.
 Holding the baby skin to skin helps trigger contractions that release the placenta.
 It comes out in a couple of contractions and has a slippery yet soft texture.

 The baby is still connected to the placenta at this point, so if you have some help, let them put the placenta into a bowl or a container nearby while you hold the baby.
-The placenta’s detachment is accompanied by some blood loss which can be a frightening sight, but it is totally normal.
+The placenta’s detachment is accompanied by some blood loss, which can be a frightening sight, but it is totally normal.

-Things to Do after Home Birth
+Things to Do After Home Birth

 - Take some time to relax while your baby nuzzles against you.
-Try breastfeeding which would relax both you and the baby.
+Try breastfeeding, which would relax both you and the baby.

 - When in doubt, do nothing.
 Your instincts can take care of things on its own.